grafana/loki/docs/sources/configuration/query-frontend.md

     This causes DNS resolution of each query frontend pod IP address.
     It avoids wrongly resolving to the service IP.

-    Enable `publishNotReadyAddresses=True` on the query frontend pull service.
+    Enable `publishNotReadyAddresses=true` on the query frontend pull service.
     Doing so eliminates a race condition in which the query frontend address is needed before the query frontend becomes ready when at least one querier connects.